GOD’S LIVINGROOM

 Shamefully, ‘radio’ is considered the forgotten prodigal and now especially with the Internet fast enough in most places to stream it – albeit crappy quality.

-DAB or Digital FM radio is a funny old boy.
-It should be everywhere now, but it isn’t and Satellite radio should also be everywhere, but it isn’t and to make matters worse, I cannot see it ever really happening.
-What is the point of digital FM when we have WIMAX?
-Tell that to the average telecom executive and it will go straight over their heads.
-They know what you are saying, but just can’t put the two together.
+Not to be confused with VoIP or anything like, DAB or Digital FM radio is a funny old boy.
+It should be every where now, but it isn’t and Satellite radio should also be everywhere, but it isn’t and to make matters worse, I cannot see it ever really happening other than the smatterings of it already around Europe.

 Satellite radio struggles and only really works in the States, but there were better